 The blade server comes with a limited warranty.
-For information about the terms of the warranty and getting service and assistance, see the online information center or the Warranty and Support Information document that is on the IBM BladeCenter Documentation CD.
+For information about the terms of the warranty and getting service and assistance, see the information center or the Warranty and Support Information document on the IBM BladeCenter Documentation CD.

-The blade server might have features that are not described in the documentation that comes with the blade server, and the documentation might be updated occasionally to include information about those features, or technical updates might be available to provide additional information that is not included in the original blade server documentation.
-The most recent version of all BladeCenter PS700 documentation is in the BladeCenter information center.
+The blade server might have features that are not described in the documentation that comes with the blade server.
+Occasionally, the documentation might be updated to include information about those features.
+Technical updates might also become available to provide additional information that is not included in the original blade server documentation.
+The most recent version of all BladeCenter documentation is in the BladeCenter information center.